-NYC Metropolitan Museum refusal to remove painting that petition says 'sexualizes' girl evok
+NYC Metropolitan Museum refuses to remove painting that petition says 'sexualizes' girl

 In scenes reminiscent of the witch-hunt against Bill Henson in May 2008 when the acclaimed photographer was sensationally accused of sexualising children in his works on display at Sydney's Roslyn Oxley9 gallery, New Yorkers have this week launched a petition demanding that the Metropolitan Museum of Art remove a 1938 painting of a young woman with her underwear exposed due to the “current climate around sexual assault”.
 The Met has refused.